brettkromkamp/contextualise/README.rst

 journalism, personal and professional research projects, `world building`_ (for books, movies or computer games) and many kinds of hobbies.

-    On a side note, an **alpha** version of Contextualise is already available at `Contextualise.dev <https://contextualise.dev/>`_.
+    On a side note, an **alpha** version of Contextualise is already available at `https://contextualise.dev <https://contextualise.dev/>`_.
     It is not advised, at this stage, to use Contextualise for anything other than testing purposes.
 Data could be irrevocably lost!

-    A combined Contextualise (work-in-progress) overview and tutorial is available as a Contextualise `topic map <https://contextualise.dev/topics/view/1/home>`_.
+    A Contextualise (work-in-progress) overview and tutorial is available as a Contextualise `topic map <https://contextualise.dev/topics/view/1/home>`_.

 .. image:: resources/topic-view.png
    :alt: Contextualise's topic view